dscribers/autosurf/README.md

 Event | Description
 ------|------------
-actionError | Triggered when an error occurs while executing an action (do \| check) actionFailed | Triggered when an action (do \| check) fails actionStart | Triggered when starting to execute an action (do \| check) actionSuccess | Triggered when an action executes successfully
+actionFailed | Triggered when an action (do \| check) fails actionStart | Triggered when starting to execute an action (do \| check) actionSuccess | Triggered when an action executes successfully